Architect and MVCC Alumni of Merit Award winner Crolius '78 dedicated to service, community

 That team approach, and a focus on service, he believes, is what sets MARCH Associates apart from other architects.
 “We’re small enough that I can be involved in the majority of projects, but we’re large enough that we can do projects of significance,” he says.
 “I love building things, solving problems, and working with people.
 And when you’re talking about buildings, it’s really about people.
 It’s about people wanting to be in that space and enjoying the experience.”

 Crolius, a native of Boonville, was first attracted to MVCC because of its affordability and found its engineering programs were highly rated and transferrable.
 “I thought that it was a very good foundation.
 It was broad enough that I had general knowledge in a lot of areas.”

-After earning his associate degree in 1978, Crolius transferred to Utica College for a bachelor’s degree in construction management.
+After earning his associate degree in 1978, Crolius transferred to Utica University for a bachelor’s degree in construction management.
 In his senior year, he worked part-time as a spec writer at Stetson-Dale, an engineering/architectural firm in Utica.
 He worked through various roles — architectural team leader, project manager — then took the architecture exam to become licensed.
 During this time, he also earned his MBA from Rensselaer Polytechnic Institute.

 Crolius and two other architects, Tony Martino and Chuck Higgerson, split from Stetson-Harza several years after it was acquired by an engineering company, then started MARCH Associates in 1993.
-The firm has a vast portfolio that features many projects — about 85% of its workload is within the educational market, including schools such as New Hartford and OHM BOCES; and colleges such as MVCC and Utica College.
+The firm has a vast portfolio that features many projects — about 85% of its workload is within the educational market, including schools such as New Hartford and OHM BOCES; and colleges such as MVCC and Utica University.

 Lately the emphasis in education has been on security and how we make places safer for students and staff,” Crolius says, “so we have to balance between being secure but also remain warm and inviting.”